Luing Cattle Society

 Mackey moving on from Luing Society

 The Luing Cattle Society have announced that Breed Secretary Johnny Mackey will leave at the end of the year to take up a new role as Head of Industry Development with Quality Meat Scotland from early January 2014.
 Johnny has been in the post since September 2008.
 Work will start soon on finding a replacement so keep an eye on this story for any updates.
+In the meantime, click here to view the letter sent to members informing them of the change.

 Big demand for Luings and Sim-Luings